molynerd/SwiftLogger/README.md

 You can think of it as an extension of `debugPrint()`

 ##### Ready to read what's in there?
 The simplest way is to grab all files, send them to your server and purge them.
-First call `shutdown()`, which simply tells the logger to make sure everything is ready to be read (the logger still works afterward).
-Then consume and purge the logs.
 ```
-log.shutdown()
 let logs = try? log.getLogs().values
 //todo: send the log strings to your server
 //purge the logs